hanielcedraz/BAQCOM/increasing_Limit_CentOS_7_and_MacOS.md

-# Increasing File Descriptors and Open Files Limit on CentOS 7
+# Increasing File limits (Cent OS 7 and macOS)

-Some programs like Apache and MySQL require a higher number of file descriptors.
+Operating systems (Linux and macOS included) have settings which limit the number of files and processes that are allowed to be open.
+This limit protects the system from being overrun.
+But its default is usually set too low, when machines had way less power.
+Thus a “gotcha” that is only apparent when “too many files open” crashes appear only under load (as in during a stress test or production spike).

+# On CentOS 7
-This is how you can increase that limit for all users in CentOS 7 Commands require root access
+    # Commands require root access

 ## Find the default limit – check the open files line – it will be 1024
     $ sudo ulimit -a